spamegg1/reviews/README.md

 ### <a name="lpn"></a> Learn Prolog Now!
 https://lpn.swi-prolog.org/lpnpage.php?pageid=top

 This is a text-only course, like a textbook.
 There is a book version of it too I believe.
 No videos.
 There are some interactive widgets that can run Prolog code but they did not work well on my browser.
 I resorted to [this IDE for Windows](https://arbeitsplattform.bildung.hessen.de/fach/informatik/swiprolog/indexe.html).
+For Mac and Linux there is an Eclipse plugin.

 If you are one of those people who like to debate programming languages and paradigms, well...
 The others are pretty similar, but the only "truly different" programming paradigm in my opinion is this one: Logic Programming.